Marmelodov/PromptCrafter-API/docs/tutorials/view-logs.md

 # Tutorial: View logs

-Retrieve prompt test logs with a `GET /logs request`.
+Retrieve prompt test logs with a `GET /logs` request.
 Each log stores the model’s output, the prompt ID, the model name, optional notes, and a score.
 Reviewing logs lets you analyze and compare results across tests.
 This tutorial takes about 5 minutes to complete.

 ## Before you start